Strange display of embedded Google form

 This shortcode does a very clean embed.
 Let me know how it works for you.

-#4 Updated by Maura Smale over 5 years ago
+#4 Updated by Maura Smale almost 8 years ago

 Thanks Boone, that works fine.
 I think I mixed my plugins up -- I had the WordPress Google Form plugin activated instead of Ray's plugin, so the gform shortcode was working with that but doing the weird formatting thing.
 All's well now -- many thanks, everyone!